afsanaparveen/samplehtml/README.md

 # git-learning
-this is to learn git in easy
+this is to learn git in easy way topic wise about git,gitcommands..etc next some languages